varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### allows half ICONS

-The `half` attribute is used to set the rating to semi selective, and the `half-icon` attribute is used to set the style of semi selective
+The `half` attribute is used to set the rating to semi selective, and the `half-icon` attribute is used to set the style of semi selective.

 ```html
 <var-rate v-model="score" :count="8" half/>